kjeller/flispcc/README.md

 | 0     | x=e                  | right | assignment \(3\)        |

 # Limitations
-- String type is not included
+- String type is not included in grammar
-- Double type is not included
+- Double type is not included in grammar
 - No String literals are allowed